Kirtland Air Force Base: 19th Bombardment Group

 The 19th Bombardment Group arrived at Albuquerque AAB from March Field, California, in April 1941, shortly after the base was activated.
 Its purpose was to train air and ground crews for reconnaissance and bombing duty on Boeing B-17 "Flying Fortresses" before deployment to Clark Field in the Philippine Islands.
-The 19th Bombardment Group became the most famous bomber unit of World War II for its part in the strategic campaign against Japan.
+The 19th Bombardment Group later gained distinction for its part in the strategic bombing campaign against Japan.
 The 30th, 32nd, and 93rd Bombardment Squadrons and the 38th Reconnaissance Squadron were assigned to the 19th Bombardment Group.
 The 3rd Air Base Squadron, also assigned to the 19th Bombardment Group, was the first to arrive on base.
 Headquarters, materiel, quartermaster, ordnance, and signal detachments accompanied it.
 On 10 April, the squadrons began operations.

 Because B-17s were in short supply, the pilots trained on Douglas B-18 Bolos and Northrop A-17s, as well as Stearman PT-17 biplanes.
-Under the command of Lt.
-Colonel Eugene Eubank, the 19th Bombardment Group focused on precision, high-altitude, and formation flying.
+Under the command of Lieutenant Colonel Eugene Eubank, the 19th Bombardment Group focused on precision, high-altitude, and formation flying.
 They also flew mock attacks on New Mexico villages and ranches.
 Eubank was known for being a taskmaster, demanding that his pilots gain extensive cockpit experience and that the men cross-train as navigators and bombardiers.
 As such, it was purported that every B-17 flight had a half-dozen pilots aboard, two flying, two practicing dead reckoning and celestial navigation, and two making practice bomb runs.